PratikshaGRao/Image_Inpainting_using_OpenCV/README.md

 ![image](https://user-images.githubusercontent.com/88997340/185057974-3a16e685-4209-4274-8fb9-88088645979f.png)

 OpenCV is a massive open-source library for various fields like computer vision, machine learning, image processing and plays a critical function in real-time operations, which are fundamental in today’s systems.
 It is deployed for the detection of objects, faces, diseases, number plates, and even handwriting in various images and videos.
-With help of OpenCV in Deep Learning, we are trying to regenerate damaged imgages for their restoration.
+With help of OpenCV in Deep Learning, we are trying to regenerate damaged images for their restoration.

 Let's see what all OpenCV Python provides to do this inpainting!!